- What is Cast Iron?

 The process starts with melting blocks of iron and steel in a 2800°F furnace.
 This mixture takes around 15 minutes to melt into molten iron.
-Once the mixture is moulted vermiculite is added as a bonding agent to help remove impurities.
+Once the mixture is molted, vermiculite is added as a bonding agent to help remove impurities.

 The cast-iron cookware is then grounded, polished, rinsed and dried with a steam dryer.
 The dried utensil is ready to be seasoned with the help of electrostatic spray guns that use vegetable or soy oil.
 After the spray is done, the cast iron cookware is transferred to a high-temperature oven which sets in the seasoning and gives your cast iron cookware that very distinctive black patina look.

-What cast iron cookware to buy?
+What Cast Iron cookware to buy?

 Meyer Cast iron cookware has just enough 'smart' innovation to make them more functional while remaining true to tradition.